 Research perspectives

-To preserve the intact PCL can be achieved by the PCL protector and the surgical techniques.
-Sometimes it’s difficult to balance the tension of PCL with the intact PCL.
-In future research, more attention should be paid to investigate the relationship between the intact PCL and the balance of PCL during CR-TKA.
+Preservation of the intact PCL can be achieved by the PCL protector and the surgical technique used.
+Sometimes it can be difficult to balance the tension of the intact PCL.
+In future research, more attention should be paid to investigating the relationship between the intact PCL and balance of the PCL during CR-TKA.